 As you pay your energy, we utilize the revenue to grow, operate, and maintain a safe and reliable system.
-Any money that is earned over and above these costs of doing business is called margins.
+Any money that is earned above the costs of doing business is called margins.
 Your portion of allocated margins is then returned to you in the form of capital credits.
 Every member gets a "piece of the pie."
+More information on the capital credit process and why we may be looking for you below!

 Capital Credit FAQs